-Spencer Gordon is the author of the recent poetry collection Cruise Missile Liberals (Nightwood Editions, 2017), one of CBC’s “16 Poetry Books to Watch,” and the short story collection Cosmo (Coach House Books, 2012).
+Spencer Gordon is the author of an upcoming hybrid work of fiction-poetry with House of Anansi Press (Spring 2024), the recent poetry collection Cruise Missile Liberals (Nightwood Editions, 2017), one of CBC’s “16 Poetry Books to Watch,” and the short story collection Cosmo (Coach House Books, 2012).

 To the Winnipeg Free Press, Cruise Missile Liberals showcases a “disturbing, wry intelligence … [and] taut, careful craft.”
 The Toronto Star writes that it “offers plenty of laughs, but it’s also got heart.”
 The Globe and Mail claims that it’s “completely submerged in the zany, disturbing thick of it … [and] might be the oddball balm you need.”
 In a starred review, Quill and Quire comments: “Cruise Missile Liberals is a complex and accomplished first collection from a writer who has honed his voice by listening.
 Gordon’s examination of the self in late capitalism is not always optimistic but is, in its humanity, enormously affirming.”
 And to Broken Pencil, it is “nothing short of unapologetic for an author’s poetry debut in Canadian literature.”